rcompos/kubespray-and-pray/README.md

 The following is an example _inventory.cfg_ defining a Kubernetes cluster with three members (all).
 There are two masters (kube-master), three etcd members (etcd) and three worker nodes (kube-node).
 There are also three GlusterFS (gluster) members defined.

-The top lines with ansible\_ssh\_host and ip values are required if machines have multiple network addresses, otherwise may be omitted.
-Change the ip addresses in the file to actual ip addresses.
+The top lines with ansible\_ssh\_host and ip values are required since machines may have multiple network addresses.
+Change the ansible\_ssh\_host and ip addresses in the file to actual ip addresses.
 Lines or partial lines may be commented out with the pound sign (#).

+Note:  The Heketi service will be assigned to the value of _ansible_ssh_host_ from the ansible inventory file (~/.kubespray/inventory/inventory.cfg).

 For more examples see _inventory_ directory.